edreyer/workflow/Readme.md

   As the project evolves, this README will be updated to include new features or improvements to the Workflow DSL and Error handling mechanisms.

 ---

-This README aims to provide clarity on the purpose and implementation of the Workflow and UseCase pattern.
-It serves as a guide for developers to integrate this pattern into their projects, ensuring clean code architecture and maintainability.